John Franklyn-Robbins: Career

 A prolific Shakespearean actor, he trained at RADA and proceeded to work at the Manchester Library Theatre and the Bristol Old Vic early in his career.
 He played a diverse number of roles, ranging from Ariel in The Tempest to Macduff in Macbeth.
 His prestigious stage career included stints in both the West End and Broadway.

 He also worked for both the BBC and ITV in their early formative years and went on to appear in such classic television series as The Avengers, The Baron, Z-Cars, Special Branch, Callan, I, Claudius, Doctor Who and Star Trek: The Next Generation.
-He was one of only ten actors to appear in the latter two series.
+He was one of only ten actors to appear in both of the latter two series.
 Films include Asylum (1972), Overlord (1975), Mrs. Dalloway (1997) and The Golden Compass (2007).He played the role of Giuseppe Garibaldi in Series 1, episode 10 of The Onedin Line (1972).

 Robbins provided the voice of the Dream Maker in the hit children's animated fantasy television series The Dreamstone.

 Death

-He died on 21 March 2009 at age 84.
+He died aged 84 on 21 March 2009.